dieserobin/ComPair/README.md

 # ComPair
-a forced choice pairwise comparison tool that generate (win, lose) pairs resulting turnament data was analyzed in a jupyter notebook e.g. using choix by Lucas Maystre
+a forced choice pairwise comparison tool that generates (win, lose) pairs. resulting turnament data can be analyzed in the included .ipynb notebook.